 Town of Tiya

-Tiya is a town in central Ethiopia, which lies in the Gurage Zone of the Southern Nations, Nationalities, and Peoples Region 80km miles south of the capital, Addis Ababa.
+Tiya is a town in central Ethiopia.
+The town lies in the Gurage Zone of the Southern Nations, Nationalities, and Peoples Region, 80km south of the capital, Addis Ababa.

 Accessible via a highway that runs from Addis Ababa to the settlement, Butajira, the site lies just a short walk from the road.